 One of these reasons could have been that the Kremlin was simply in denial.
 They probably assumed that these newly independent countries would: (a) be "independent" in "name only"; (b) would be more like "U.S. or British or French territories" or have a status similar to Scotland, Wales, Ireland, or Australia within the UK; and (c) would remain within their sphere of "economic and military" influence; and that neither NATO nor any other alliance would ever dare encroach on Russia's backyard.
-Besides, the Kremlin had much more urgent problems on its plate while witnessing the "lightning speed" disintegration of the Soviet Union.

-The fact that the NATO alliance, a military alliance with only one purpose -- to defeat Russia in whatever name or form it exists (be it the Soviet Union or the Russian Federation or the Commonwealth of Independent States) -- never disbanded "but instead rapidly grew" in size in terms of member countries, personnel, and sophisticated weapons means that the West will never think of Russia as a true partner.
+The fact that the NATO alliance, a military alliance with only one purpose -- to defeat Russia in whatever name or form it exists (be it the Soviet Union or the Russian Federation or the Commonwealth of Independent States) -- never disbanded "but instead rapidly grew" in size in terms of member countries, personnel, and sophisticated weapons meant that the West will never think of Russia as a true partner.